 I only have so much time for literature, science, history, etc. How do I fit it all in?

 One of the positives about using our curricula is subject integration.
-While using a book for reading, you can be teaching about science, fine arts or history through the content.
+While reading a book, you can teach about science, fine arts, or history through the content.
 Vocabulary and spelling can come directly from the literature.
 Our curricula focus on teaching children to think and learn, increasing their desire to do so in the process.

-How do I evaluate students if there isn’t a battery of written tests or workbooks?
+How do I evaluate students without a battery of written tests or workbooks?

 Curriculum companies have long reverted to what is easiest to publish rather than what is best.
 Ironically, although they are easier to grade, written tests and workbooks only grade one type of student learning.
-With students learning in many different ways, they should also be evaluated in different ways.
+Students learning in many different ways should also be evaluated in different ways.
 Some recommendations that we make include:

 - oral and written narrations